8 Fast Tips for Smart Biking

 - Teach your children the safety rules – Check out our article on 4 Steps to Teaching Children How to Ride a Bike.

 - Take photographs of your bike and date the photo.
-If digital, make sure your camera’s date stamp is on.

 - This establishes the current condition of the bike and will be evidence in case of an accident or theft.